-The first digit represents the serial altitude data resolution.
+The first digit represents the serial altitude data resolution protocol on TxD2.

-- 1 = TxD2 standard assignment 10' or 100'. - 2 = TxD2 One-Foot Resolution Data
+- 1 = TxD2 standard resolution 10' or 100'. - 2 = TxD2 One-Foot Resolution Protocol.

-The second digit represents TCI calibration data and is factory set to 2.
+The second digit represents TCI Calibration data and is factory set to 2.

-Software Configuration: Type P22<enter>

-Defined as One-foot resolution data on TxD2 only.
+Software Configuration Example: Type P22<enter> Defined as One-foot resolution protocol on TxD2 only.

 Type QQ to exit the configuration mode and return to normal operation.
-To view the one-foot resolution data, construct a wiring harness to bring pin 9 of the serial data receptacle to the receive port of the PC.

 NOTE: This change will lock the protocol assignment for TxD2.
-Jumpers on the connector and software settings will only affect TxD1.
+Jumpers on the connector and software settings will affect TxD1 and the RS485 port only.